Malvern, Worcestershire: Monastic Malvern

 Little is known about Malvern over the next thousand years until it is described as "an hermitage, or some kind of religious house, for seculars, before the conquest, endowed by the gift of Edward the Confessor".
 The additions to William Dugdale's Monasticon include an extract from the Pleas taken before the King at York in 1387, stating that there was a congregation of hermits at Malvern "some time before the conquest".
 Although a Malvern priory existed before the Norman Conquest, it is the settlement of nearby Little Malvern, the site of another, smaller priory, that is mentioned in the Domesday Book.
 A motte-and-bailey castle built on the top tier of the earthworks of the British Camp just before the Norman Conquest was probably founded by the Saxon Earl Harold Godwinson of Hereford.
 It was destroyed by King Henry II in 1155.

 The town developed around its 11th-century priory, a Benedictine monastery, of which only the large parish church and the abbey gateway remain.
 Several slightly different histories explain the actual founding of the religious community.
 Legend tells that the settlement began following the murder of St. Werstan, a monk of Deerhurst, who fled from the Danes and took refuge in the woods of Malvern, where the hermitage had been established.
-St Werstan's oratory is thought to have been on the site of St Michael's Chapel, which is believed to have stood on the site of Bello Sguardo, a Victorian Villa, which was built on the site of Hermitage Cottage.
-The cottage was demolished in 1825 and ecclesiastical carvings were found in it, along with a mediaeval undercroft, human bones, and parts of a coffin.
+St Werstan's oratory is thought to have been on the site of a Chapel dedicated to the archangel St Michael's, which is believed to have stood on the site of Bello Sguardo, a Victorian villa, which was built on the site of Hermitage Cottage.
+The cottage was demolished in 1825 and religios carvings were found in it, along with a mediaeval undercroft, human bones, and parts of a coffin.
 Although the legend may be monastic mythology, historians have however concluded that St. Werstan was the original martyr.